SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/rules.md

 To see the details of a rule, either click on it, or use the right arrow key.
 Along with basic rule data, you'll also be able to see which, if any, profiles it's active in and how many open issues have been raised with it.

-The 2 following actions are available only if you have the right permissions ("Administer Quality Profiles and Gates"):
+The following actions are available only if you have the right permissions ("Administer Quality Profiles and Gates"):

 * **Add/Remove Tags**:
   * It is possible to add existing tags on a rule, or to create new ones (just enter a new name while typing in the text field).
   * Note that some rules have built-in tags that you cannot remove - they are provided by the plugins which contribute the rules.
 * **Extend Description**:
-  * Extending rule descriptions is useful to let users know how your organization is using a particular rule for instance or to give more insight on a rule.
+  * You can extend rule descriptions to let users know how your organization is using a particular rule or to give more insight on a rule.
   * Note that the extension will be available to non-admin users as a normal part of the rule details.

 <!-- sonarqube -->
 ## Rule Templates and Custom Rules

-Rule Templates are provided by plugins to allow users to define their own rules in {instance}.
-For instance, the template "Architectural Constraint" can be used to create any kind of rule that checks forbidden access from a set of file to another set of files.
+Rule Templates are provided by plugins as a basis for users to define their own custom rules in {instance}.
+To find templates, select the **Show Templates Only** facet from the the "Template" dropdown:

-Rule templates are like cookie cutters from which you can stamp out new, "custom rules".
-To find templates, use the template facet:

 ![Rule templates.](/images/rule-templates.png)

-To create a custom rule from a template, you will have to fill the following information:
+To create a custom rule from a template click the **Create** button next to the "Custom Rules" heading and fill in the following information:
 * Name
 * Key (auto-suggested)
 * Description (Markdown format is supported)